 - the Professional Legal Studies Course.
 For more information about Stale Qualifications click here.

-What will this mean for overseas lawyers and graduates?
+What will this new requirement mean for overseas lawyers and graduates?

 Overseas lawyers and graduates seeking admission to the High Court of New Zealand can apply to the Council for an assessment of their qualifications.

-If you apply for an assessment before 1 January 2025, you will not have to meet the new requirements, unless the Council's assessment, or the study or training you were required to complete under that assessment, have become stale - meaning they are more than 10 years old.
+If you apply for an assessment before 1 January 2027, you will not have to meet the new requirement, unless the Council's assessment, or the study or training you were required to complete under that assessment, have become stale - meaning they are more than 10 years old.

-If you apply for an assessment after 1 January 2025, the Council may require you to complete the new compulsory law course on Tikanga Māori (Māori Laws and philosophy) (in addition to other study or training).
+If you apply for an assessment after 1 January 2027, the Council may require you to complete the new compulsory law course on Tikanga Māori (Māori Laws and Philosophy) (in addition to other study or training).

 For more information about Overseas Law Qualifications click here.